 NOTE: All information collected on the medical health questionnaire is strictly for use by UMB Student and Employee Health.
 Except for reporting your compliance in completing the form, information from this form will not be released without your knowledge and authorization, unless permitted or required by law.

 Are there any costs associated with the LAERAP?

 No, unless you've been contacted to schedule an appointment with a physician at UMB Student and Employee Health.
 There is a medical evaluation fee of $100 for new patients and $80 for current patients that will be charged to the employee's department.

 Do I have to do anything after I've enrolled in the LAERAP?

 You've been contacted by email to schedule an appointment with a physician at UMB Student and Employee Health.
 This appointment is required to further review your medical history in order to complete your risk assessment.

 - If you've become injured, feel you're developing an allergy, or if you've developed any health concerns related to your research animal exposure, contact UMB Student and Employee Health (410-328-6791) for medical review and consultation.
-For injuries or exposures, see the following URL for specific instructions: http://www.ehs.umaryland.edu/Insurance/Workers_Comp/index.htm.
+More information on injuries or exposures.